 The genus Catastoma (= Disciseda) comprises puffball species.
 Geaster are the Earthstars, another group of puffballs, both in the Gasteromycetes.]

-With this letter the correspondence between Peck
+With this letter the correspondence

-and Wilson archived at the
+between Peck and Wilson archived at the

-By complete chance, while seeking to study a copy
+By complete chance, while seeking to

-collections in the research library of the
+book collections in the research library of the

 Upon opening the cover of the issue of

 August 13, 1897

 Aug.
 31 '97